-Finally, as it related to whether Agency violated the 90-day rule, the AJ highlighted D.C.
+school, first using SNG's mother's address, then using a cousin's address, established that all of the parties involved conspired to ensure the enrollment of the children at D.C.
+Preparatory.
+Consequently, the AJ concluded that each charge and specification levied against Employees should be sustained.17 Finally, as it related to whether Agency violated the 90-day rule, the AJ highlighted D.C.
 Code § 5-1031, which provides that no corrective or adverse action against a sworn member of the Metropolitan Police Department shall commence more than 90 days (excluding Saturdays, Sundays, and legal holidays) after the date Agency either knew or should have known of the act or occurrence allegedly constituting cause.
 He explained that the statute contained a tolling provision under § 5-1031(b) in cases where there is an ongoing criminal investigation by Metropolitan Police Department, the USAO, OAG, or the Office of Police Complaints.
-In calculating the timeline, the AJ provided that the ninety-day period was triggered when Agency generated an IS number for Employees on October 18, 2017.
-The AJ provided that under D.C.
-Code § 5-1031(b), the matter was tolled from October 25, 2017 to October 26, 2017, when the matter was referred to the USAO for review, and from December 18, 2017 to June 6, 2018, when the matter was under review by OAG.
-18

-Because the AJ did not believe that Agency conducted its own criminal investigation during the remaining time periods, he surmised that the ninety-day clock was not tolled from October 18th through October 25th of 2017, and from October 26th through December 18, 2017, for purposes of D.C.
+In calculating the timeline, the AJ provided that the ninety-day period was triggered when Agency generated an IS number for Employees on October 18, 2017.18 The AJ provided that under D.C.
+Code § 5-1031(b), the matter was tolled from October 25, 2017 to October 26, 2017, when the matter was referred to the USAO for review, and from December 18, 2017 to June 6, 2018, when the matter was under review by OAG.19 Because the AJ did not believe that Agency conducted its own criminal investigation during the remaining time periods, he surmised that the ninety-day clock was not tolled from October 18th through October 25th of 2017, and from October 26th through December 18, 2017, for purposes of D.C.
 Code § 5-1031.
-The AJ ultimately determined that a total of 119 business days passed between when the IS number were generated and when Agency issued its notices of proposed termination.
-Since Employees did not receive their notices until October 1, 2018, the AJ held that Agency violated D.C.
-Code § 5-1031, which he deemed was a mandatory statutory provision, not discretionary.
-As such, Agency's termination actions were reversed; it was ordered that Employees be reinstated to the same or similar positions; and Agency was instructed to reimburse Employees for all back pay and benefits lost as a result of their terminations.19
+The AJ ultimately determined that a total of 119 business days passed between when the IS number were generated and when Agency issued its notices of 17 Id.

-17 One IS number was generated to investigate NG and SNG.
+18 One IS number was generated to investigate NG and SNG.

-18 OAG also declined to prosecute the matters.
+19 OAG also declined to prosecute the matters.